Congratulations to our 2010 Grantees!

 $500

-The Yoknapatawpha Arts Council, working with students from the University of Mississippi Student Art Association and volunteers from the community, will host a series of community art days.
-The purpose of the community art days is to reclaim materials from a 1928 building, transform them into works of art, and utilize the work of art to create a focal point around the building the materials where removed which is be renovated into a community arts center.
+The Yoknapatawpha Arts Council, working with students from the University of Mississippi Student Art Association and volunteers from the community, hosted a series of community art days.
+The purpose of the community art days was to reclaim materials from a 1928 building, transforming them into works of art, and utilizing the works of art to focus on the building from which the materials were removed.
+The building was then renovated into a community arts center known as the Powerhouse.

 RUTA: A Sante Fe Bus Opera